Mung bean curry

-Anyway, there three types of dry mung beans that you can find in the shop, i.e. whole mung bean dal, split mung bean dal with husks, and washed mung beans (its skins have been removed).
+As for mung beans, there are three types of them that you can find in the shop, i.e. whole mung bean dal, split mung bean dal with husks, and washed mung beans (its skins have been removed).

 In this recipe, I used whole mung bean dal with the husks.